varianter/variant.no/.github/PULL_REQUEST_TEMPLATE.md

 Please ensure that you’ve completed the following checkpoints before submitting your pull request:

 - [ ] **Documentation**: Relevant documentation has been added or updated (if applicable).
-  - If not applicable, explain why:
 - [ ] **Testing**: Have you tested your changes thoroughly?
   - Please list the types of tests you've run (unit, integration, manual, etc.):
-  - UU and Storybook tests have been passed?

 ---